 We love exploring different painting techniques.
 Take a look at my collection of painting ideas for kids for more fun and creative art projects to try!

-Make your own neon Halloween Banner
+Make your own neon Halloween banner

-This post contains affiliate links, which come at no cost to you.
-If you would like more information please review my disclosure policy here.
+This post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
+If you would like more information please review my privacy & disclosure policy.

 Supplies